Professor of French and Neo-Latin Studies

 Ingrid is a member of the Editorial Boards of Lias.
 Journal of Early Modern Intellectual Culture and its Sources, Renaissance Studies, and a book series Chartae Neolatinae (Aix-en-Provence).

-She currently serves as President (2015-2018) of the International Association for Neo-Latin Studies, and continues to serve on the Executive Committee as Past President for another triennium (2018-2021).
+She was President (2015-2018) of the International Association for Neo-Latin Studies, and continues to serve on the Executive Committee as Past President for another triennium (2018-2021).
 Ingrid De Smet has also served in various roles on the committees of the Society for Neo-Latin Studies (SNLS), FISIER (Fédération Internationale des Socitétés et Instituts pours l'Étude de la Renaissance).
 As Chair of Publications of the Board of Directors of the Renaissance Society of America (2015-2018), Ingrid was the editor-in-chief of RSA Texts and Studies series, edited by Brill.

 Ingrid De Smet teaches students throughout the course of the undergraduate degree programmes offered in the School of Modern Languages and Cultures.